Patrick Le Quément: Early Career

+Renault career

-In light of poor and declining sales, Renault then-chairman and CEO Raymond Levy recruited le Quément on a hunch that French design could jump-start the company.
-But before he took the job as vice president, corporate design in 1987, le Quément demanded structural changes in the role of design at Renault, telling Levy: his department would no longer answer to engineering; outside consultants were removed; the design team was doubled to more than 350 people; the department took a seat on the executive board; and personally, le Quément answered to no one but the chairman.
+In light of declining sales, Raymond Lévy (then Renault's chairman and CEO) recruited le Quément hoping French design could jump-start the company.

+Before assuming the role as Renault's Vice President of Corporate Design in 1987, le Quément required structural changes in the role of design at Renault: his department would no longer answer to engineering; outside consultants were to be removed; the design team would double to more than 350; the department took a seat on the executive board; and personally, Le Quément would answer to no one but the chairman.

-His team's products since have included Twingo, Mégane and Mégane II – which he later admitted in an interview with Automotive News Europe magazine, was too much of a bold design; Scénic; the Espace models of 1994 and 1998; Kangoo; Laguna models of 1994; Avantime and the Vel Satis of 2002.
+His team's designs for Renault included Twingo, Mégane and Mégane II – which he later admitted in an interview with Automotive News Europe magazine, was too bold; Scénic; the Espace models of 1994 and 1998; Kangoo; Laguna models of 1994; Avantime and the Vel Satis of 2002.

-Le Quément's motto is Design = Quality, and says his structural changes of Renault design were to develop an independent and innovative formal language: "Up to just a few years ago, I would have given you the name of individual products – but today I would be more inclined to say Renault Design.
+Le Quément said his structural changes were necessary to develop an independent and innovative formal language: "up to just a few years ago, I would have given you the name of individual products – but today I would be more inclined to say Renault Design.
 So basically we have abandoned what I call 'styling esperanto', namely the formal language used by most other manufacturers".

 In 1987 Le Quément was appointed Senior Vice President of Quality and Corporate Design in 1995, when he also joined the Renault Management Committee.
-He is the head of Joint Design Policy Group formed by Renault-Nissan design body, since it was founded in 1999.
-Louis Schweitzer asked him to analyse the design organisation of Nissan in 1999.
+He was the head of Joint Design Policy Group formed by Renault-Nissan design body, since it was founded in 1999.
+Louis Schweitzer asked him to analyze the design organization of Nissan in 1999.
 Le Quément advised establishment of a head designer position, divorced from industrial tasks.
 Carlos Ghosn, in charge of Nissan, asked Le Quément to draw up a shortlist of designers for this position.
-Shiro Nakamura was Le Quément's favourite and became head designer at Nissan.
+Shiro Nakamura was Le Quément's favorite and became head designer at Nissan.

-In 2002 he was the winner of the Lucky Strike Designer Award, and he sits on the board of the Europa Academy for Automotive Excellence.

-Then, Ghosn, CEO of Renault Group, asked Le Quément to prepare his retirement from Renault, advising his successor.
-Laurens van den Acker was then hired at Renault.
-On 10 April 2009, Le Quément announced his retirement in October 2009.
-He was replaced at Renault by Laurens van den Acker.
+In April 2009, Le Quément announced his forthcoming retirement in October 2009, when he was succeeded at Renault by Laurens van den Acker.

+Later career

-In 2012, he co-founded "The Sustainable Design School" with Maurille Larivière and Marc Van Peteghem, a school for sustainable design and innovation based in Nice.
+In 2012, Le Quément co-founded "The Sustainable Design School" with Maurille Larivière and Marc Van Peteghem, a school for sustainable design and innovation based in Nice.

-After retiring from Renault, Le Quément started doing exterior design work for Lagoon catamaran, a division of Groupe Beneteau.
+Le Quément designed the Lagoon catamaran, for Groupe Beneteau and later designed yarchting catamarans for Outremer in conjunction with VPLP Design and Marc Van Peteghemhis.